drewsdata/chat_wser_splits/data_description.md

 Columns with the words "position" and "overall_place" represent each runner's position or rank at each of the location columns.
 For example, if the runner has a value of "16" at the "robinson_flat_position" then they are in 16th place overall in the race at that position.
 If a runner has a value of "2" in the "overall_place" column then they finished the race in second place.

-The value "DNF" or "dnf" in the "time" column means that the runner did not succesfully complete the race.
+The value "DNF" or "dnf" in the "time" column means that the runner did not successfully complete the race.
 To successfully complete the race, the runner must have a time value of less than 30 hours which is less than 30:00:00 and they must not have "DNF" or "dnf" in the "time" column.

 The race starts at "olympic_valley".
 All "olympic_valley_time" values represent the start so they are in the format of "0:00:00" and all runners have the same position value of "1" at the start "olympic_valley_position".